BLACKUM/RentEnergy/SECURITY.md

 ## Reporting a Vulnerability

-If u find any vulnerability, u can create issue and report it
+If u find any vulnerability, u can create a draft security advisory